christinehatch/applyAI/docs/README.md

 # applyAI (MVP)

+This document serves as the **navigation hub for applyAI’s design phases**, linking to detailed documentation for each stage of the project.

 applyAI explores how AI can support **self-understanding before career decisions** — by reflecting *how people think*, not telling them who they are.

 Instead of starting with resumes, titles, or optimization, applyAI begins with: